spethani/dad-website/_posts/2020-09-06-college-savings-529-plans.md

 13. NY 529 plan has been increased the maximum contribution limit to 520k.
 Once the account reaches that figure you cannot contribute more to it but it can continue to grow.

 14. For children receiving salaries, it is important to pay around 10k of tuition fees from their personal bank accounts to claim college credit.
 Each situation is different and we are happy to guide you.

+&nbsp;
-The Best Performing 529 Plans based on past performance (source Investopedia)
+#### The Best Performing 529 Plans based on past performance (source Investopedia)
+&nbsp;
 - CollegeAdvantage (Ohio)

 - my529 (Utah)